nixcloud/pankat/README.md

 # todo

 ## programming
+* BUG: timeline needs beginning year and end year, some have not both

 * merge images and posts/media folder

 * tidy generated html code
   * FIX gohtml.FormatBytes() is not working properly, css needs fixes for posts.html, did not work for normal pages, duno why - but won't do this ATM